Archives and Special Collections

 John F. Johnson Collection.
 1849-1911.1887.
 Includes an 1887 journal kept by Addie Johnson prior to her marriage to Alex Morrow on 22 December 1887.
 Photocopy (4 boxes).

-League of Women Voters of Oxford, Mississippi.
+League of Women Voters of Mississippi Collection.
 1946-1994.
 This collection contains records of the Mississippi Division of the League of Women Voters as well as those of individual chapters within the state.
 It consists of correspondence, publications, minutes, reports, rosters, press releases, financial records, scrapbooks, political cartoons, audiovisual recordings, and other material (33 boxes).
 Patrons should provide notice at least two business days prior to prospective visits so that staff may transfer requested boxes from the Library Annex (an off-site facility) to the Special Collections Reading Room.
 Please contact Special Collections at (662) 915-7408 to specify requested material.
 Recordings and photographs from the collection are digitized and available online

 Ligon Collection.
 1942-1945.
 Largely letters written to Hershel Ligon serving in the armed forces during World War II by his wife Susan Wydell Lott Ligon and family.
 During this period the wife gave birth to twins and also appears to have been treated for breast cancer at Oschner's Clinic in New Orleans (1 box).